ADVENT IS HERE AND CHRISTMAS IS COMING

 A natural progression from Space for preschool children.
 Mon & Fri 9.15am ~11am.
 Term time only

 For older members of the community – exercise, morning tea and cards.
 9.15 am Thursdays

 An after-school group at 4pm on Thursdays for children who have experienced a significant loss or grief in their lives.
 An adult programme runs at various times.
 Phone 0274521366 for information

 CHRISTMAS WORSHIP OPPORTUNITIES

-Acknowledging that Christmas can be a hard time especially when there are people missing from our Christmas table for any reason at all.
-It may be recognising the challenges we have faced this year.
+❖ 7.30pm – Blue Christmas Service — Acknowledging Christmas can be a hard time, especially when people missing from our Christmas table for any reason at all.
+Recognising the challenges we’ve faced in recent years.

 ❖ 10.30pm Christmas Eve Mass

 Sunday December 25, Christmas Day — 8am and 9.30am